Mirza Ghulam Ahmad: Challenge to John Alexander Dowie

 Dowie declined the challenge, calling Mirza Ghulam Ahmad the "silly Mohammedan Messiah".
 Ahmad prophesied:

 Though he may try hard as he can to fly from death which awaits him, yet his flight from such a contest will be nothing less than death to him; and calamity will certainly overtake his Zion, for he must bear the consequences either of the acceptance of the challenge or its refusal.
 He will depart this life with great sorrow and torment during my lifetime.

 The challenge of "prayer duel" was made by Mirza in September 1902.
 The Dictionary of American Biography states that after having been deposed during a revolt in which his own family was involved, Dowie endeavoured to recover his authority via the law courts without success and that he may have been a victim of some form of mania, as he suffered from hallucinations during his last illness.
 Dowie died before Mirza, in March 1907.

 Encounter with the Agapemonites

 In September 1902 the Rev. John Hugh Smyth-Pigott (1852-1927) proclaimed himself the Messiah and also claimed to be God while preaching in the Church known as "The Ark of the Covenant" in Clapton in London.
 This church was originally built by the Agapemonites, a religious movement founded by the Anglican priest Henry James Prince.
 Mirza Ghulam Ahmad wrote to Smyth-Pigott, informing him that such a blasphemous proposition did not behove man, and that in the future he should abstain from making such claims, or he would be destroyed.
+Mirza Ghulam Ahmad also added that should Smyth-Pigott not die within his lifetime, then this would falsify Ahmad's claim to messiahship, writing that "if I die before Mr. Pigott, I am not the true Messiah nor am I from God."
 This message was sent in November 1902.
 Newspapers in America and Europe published Mirza Ghulam Ahmad's notification.
 Despite this prophecy, Smyth-Piggot continued to claim divinity both before and after Mirza Ghulam's death in 1908, as reported by various contemporary newspapers at the time.